javisar/ONI-Modloader/README.md

      * Copy the .zip file to ~\Documents\Visual Studio 2019\Templates\ProjectTemplates\Visual C# to access the template in VS
 5. Add the previous libs as references of the project.
 6. Compile it to generate the mod dll file.
+7. Test your mod.
+Move you mod folder to:
+     a.
+ONI-Modloader
+        * Windows: %PROGRAMFILES(X86)%\Steam\steamapps\common\OxygenNotIncluded\Mods\
+        * Mac: /OxygenNotIncluded/OxygenNotIncluded.app/Contents/Resources/Mods/
+     b.
+ONI Builtin Modloader (Steam)
+        * Windows: %USERPROFILE%\Documents\Klei\OxygenNotIncluded\mods\local\
+        * Mac: ???
-7. Check the tutorials at the end of the page.
+8. Check the tutorials at the end of the page.
    * Harmony is a code injector which will help you to inject your .dll with the help of the modloader.
-8. If you want to go into the ONI code you need to peek with a decompiler like JetBrains dotPeek or ILSpy.
+9. If you want to go into the ONI code you need to peek with a decompiler like JetBrains dotPeek or ILSpy.
-9. If you need more help please ask at [The Discord Server in the Modding Channel](https://discord.gg/EBncbX2)
+10. If you need more help please ask at [The Discord Server in the Modding Channel](https://discord.gg/EBncbX2)

 **Note**: Dlls will be recognized by the mod loader if they reside in the main mod directory and subfolders.